mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-airgapped/index.md

 Konvoy provides an [autoscaling feature that works at the node pool level][autoscaling].
 When installing Konvoy in an air-gapped environment, you have to configure auto-provisioning with a local Docker registry.

-Assuming you have a private registry `https://myregistry:443` that requires authentication, you must specify it as follows:
+Assuming you have a private registry `https://myregistry:443` that requires authentication and uses a custom certificate, you must specify it as follows:

 ```yaml
 kind: ClusterConfiguration